python-jsonschema/jsonschema/docs/errors.rst

     .. attribute:: relative_schema_path

-        A :class:`collections.deque` containing the path to the failed validator within the schema.
+        A `collections.deque` containing the path to the failed validator within the schema.

     .. attribute:: absolute_schema_path

-        A :class:`collections.deque` containing the path to the failed validator within the schema, but always relative to the *original* schema as opposed to any subschema (i.e. the one originally passed into a validator class, *not* :attr:`schema`\).
+        A `collections.deque` containing the path to the failed validator within the schema, but always relative to the *original* schema as opposed to any subschema (i.e. the one originally passed into a validator class, *not* :attr:`schema`\).